nwo-strap/gamebus-fhir-layer/docs/source/index.rst

 `FHIR`_ (Fast Healthcare Interoperability Resources) is a standard for exchanging healthcare information electronically.
 It describes healthcare data formats and elements and API.
-FHIR has been more and more wildely used in industry and academia, becoming the de-facto standard.
+FHIR has been more and more widely used in industry and academia, becoming the de-facto standard.

 To enable FHIR service for GameBus without changing or replacing GameBus